ImageMagick/Usage-Markdown/quantize/index.md

 [![\[IM Text\]](logo_color_6.txt.gif)](logo_color_6.txt)

-As you can see for this image we did not even come close to filling the GIF color table (256 limit).
+As you can see, for this image, we did not even come close to filling the GIF color table's 256 entry limit.
-Basically as the image generally consists of mostly blue colors, very few shades of red or even green colors from a level 6 uniform colormap was even used.
+Basically, as the image generally consists of mostly blue colors, very few shades of red or even green colors from a level 6 uniform colormap were even used.

-However by increasing the number of posterization level we can fill the GIF color table better, so as to produce a better [O-Dithered](#ordered-dither) Image.
+However, by increasing the number of posterization levels, we can fill the GIF color table better, so as to produce a better [O-Dithered](#ordered-dither) Image.

 ~~~
 convert logo.png -ordered-dither o8x8,13 -format %k info: